 I am Yaowen Ye (or Elwin, or 叶耀文), a first-year CS PhD student at UC Berkeley advised by Prof. Jacob Steinhardt and Prof. Stuart Russell.
 I work on understanding the limitations of human oversight of AI systems and developing scalable approaches to address them.
 Recently, I've been thinking about:

 - What emergent risks can arise when many agents are deployed in shared environments?
-Can existing oversight methods scale to address them effectively?
+Can existing oversight methods scale to address them?

 Feel free to reach out if you're interested in my research!
 I also enjoy mentoring, so if you are an undergrad and think my advice might be helpful, I'd be happy to connect.